RNCryptor/RNCryptor/README.md

 If there is interest, I may eventually build this as a separate framework.

+See also Issue #161 for a much longer discussion of this topic.

 ## Design Considerations

 `RNCryptor` has several design goals, in order of importance: